 Another way you can lower your car insurance premiums as a low-income driver is to buy the minimum amount of liability coverage your state requires.
 Buying a cheap liability car insurance policy is the most affordable option to stay insured.
 If you already have full-coverage car insurance, consider reducing or removing the collision and comprehensive portions of your policy.

 Sticking to just liability coverage can save you quite a bit of money.
-QuoteWizard research found that full-coverage car insurance costs an average $130 a month.
-A car insurance policy with only liability coverage costs around $74 a month.
-That means a liability-only policy could cost you 75% less than one with full coverage.
+According to our research, the average cost of full-coverage car insurance is $1,255 per year.
+The national average for a car insurance policy with only liability coverage is $708 per year.
+That means a liability-only policy could cost you 44% less than one with full coverage.
 Of course, what you pay for a full-coverage or liability-only policy depends on a number of factors, including your age, gender and where you live.